Response to the recommendations of the Independent Review of Physician Associates and Anaesthesia Associates (the Leng Review)

 We want to begin by acknowledging the vital and valued contributions that PAs and AAs make every day in supporting the NHS to deliver safe and effective care.
 The future of the NHS depends on a skilled, multidisciplinary workforce, and this review has helped bring together the views of patients, clinicians, and international experts.
 Its insights have informed recommendations about how we can better integrate your roles into clinical teams in a way that is safe, sustainable, and supported, with the right supervision and professional development in place.

-We understand that the recommendations set out in the report may raise some questions.
+We understand that the recommendations set out in the report have raised some questions.
 We have written to employers setting out their responsibility to continue to support their PA and AA workforce as we work collectively to implement the recommendations of the review.
-This letter is intended to provide clarity on what those recommendations mean for you, both in the immediate and longer term.
+The following Frequently Asked Questions are intended to provide clarity on what those recommendations mean for employees and employers, both in the immediate and longer term.

 As set out in the review, there are a number of longer-term recommendations that require further engagement and collaboration to inform a medium to longer term implementation plan.
 This will include the development of national clinical protocols and professional standards to support you further in developing and executing your role.